Decoupling Constraints from Two Directions for Evolutionary Constrained Multi-objective Optimization: Related Work

-Constraint decoupling has emerged as a promising direction to handle complex constraints by analyzing the specific role of individual constraints explicitly.
-Unlike black-box methods, constraint decoupling offers higher interpretability, allowing researchers to understand which constraints specifically hinder convergence or form the Pareto front.
-MSCMO \cite{MSCMO} determines constraint priority based on infeasibility rates.
-C3M \cite{c3m} analyzes the relationship between the CPFs of different constraints.
-Similarly, FCDS \cite{fcds} addresses the limitations of aggregating constraint violations by introducing a fuzzy dominance strategy.
-It decouples the constraint assessment into discrete satisfaction levels , effectively transforming the complex CMOP into a sequence of sub-problems with increasing difficulty to bypass local optima.
-MCCMO \cite{mccmo} employs a multi-population framework where each sub-population optimizes a decoupled sub-problem.
-MTOTC \cite{mtotc} and IMTCMO \cite{imtcmo} generate auxiliary populations that ignore specific constraints to assist the main population.
+Constraint-decoupling methods process individual constraints or constraint subsets separately, thereby exposing information hidden by the aggregated $CV$.
+MSCMO \cite{MSCMO} ranks constraints according to their infeasibility rates and progressively incorporates them into the search, so that constraints with different levels of difficulty can be handled sequentially.
+C3M \cite{c3m} classifies constraints according to their relationships with the SCPF and prioritizes those that are more relevant to the final CPF.
+MCCMO \cite{mccmo} initially assigns constraints to separate subpopulations and dynamically merges subproblems when dominance relationships indicate that their constraints should be optimized jointly.
+MTOTC \cite{mtotc} clones auxiliary tasks that ignore selected constraints, allowing the resulting relaxed subproblems to provide search information to the original CMOP.
+FCDS \cite{fcds} avoids directly comparing the magnitudes of constraint violations.
+Instead, it evaluates a solution according to the number of constraints it satisfies, and maps this count to discrete fuzzy satisfaction levels.

-However, existing decomposition-based decoupling methods (like MTOTC and IMTCMO) primarily search from the feasible direction (approximating the SCPF).
-Although methods like FCDS utilize infeasible solutions in early stages, they rely on global relaxation rather than explicit boundary targeting.
-As analyzed in Section I, for constraints where the CPF is formed by the infeasible boundary (RCPF), a targeted search is required.
-DCF2D addresses this by decoupling constraints from both positive (SCPF) and negative (RCPF) directions based on explicit coupling detection.
+However, existing decoupling methods primarily search in the evolutionary direction.
+DCF2D addresses this by decoupling constraints in both evolution (SCPF) and reverse (RCPF) directions based on explicit coupling detection.